Founder, Scientist, Managing Director

-Hossein is a co-founder and a co-CEO at AZAR Innovations.
-His passion is to fill the gap between end-users (biologists) and developers (engineers) in the field of Organ-on-a-chip.
+Hossein is the founder of AZAR Innovations.
+Working with organs on chips since 2013, his passion is to enable biomedical scientists use New Approach Methodologies (NAMs) more efficiently.
 He received his PhD in Biomedical/Mechanical Engineering in 2018 in the group of prof. Jaap den Toonder at Eindhoven University of Technology.
-He joined the Netherlands Organisation for Applied Scientific Research (TNO) in collaboration with the department of Pharmaceutical Sciences at Utrecht University to develop intestine and multi-organ on a chip models for pharmaceutical applications.
-He led the technical developments at TNO and initiated innovative collaborations with biological teams at TNO and external technical partners.
+He then joined the Netherlands Organisation for Applied Scientific Research (TNO) in collaboration with the department of Pharmaceutical Sciences at Utrecht University to develop intestine, intestine-microbiome and multi-organ on a chip models for pharmaceutical applications.
+Leading the technical developments at TNO, Hossein and his colleagues invented the Intestinal Explant Barrier Chip (IEBC) currently used for contract research services.
+Seeing a gap between different disciplines, Hossein founded AZAR Innovations in 2021 with the aim to make organ on a chip available for everybody.

-Scientific director Utrecht Institute for Pharmaceutical Sciences, Utrecht University - Member of advisory board
+Scientific director Utrecht Institute for Pharmaceutical Sciences, Utrecht University - Adviser

 Roos Masereeuw is professor of Experimental Pharmacology at Utrecht University.
 The work of Prof Roos Masereeuw and her research group focuses on understanding the path ways that can be pharmacologically triggered to enhance repair and regeneration processes after organ injury.
 For this, humanized in vitro systems are being applied that functionally mimic (patients) organs.
 It includes the use of innovative technologies for 3-dimensional advanced tissue cultures such as organs-on-chips.
 Masereeuw aims to develop new regenerative treatments and innovations in functional and safe replacement therapies for failing organs.

-Chair Microsystems group, Eindhoven University of Technology - Member of advisory board
+Chair Microsystems group, Eindhoven University of Technology - Adviser

 Jaap den Toonder is full professor and Chair of the Microsystems research Section at Eindhoven University of Technology (TU/e).
 His group focuses its research on the investigation and development of innovative technological concepts and fabrication methods for microsystems fora wide range of applications.
 The application focus is on microfluidic chips, biomedical microdevices, and soft micro-robotics.
 Jaap’s main personal research interests are microfluidics, mechanical properties of biological cells and tissues, nature-inspired micro-actuators and organs-on-chips to understand cancer.
 He is one of the pioneers of artificial cilia, micro-hair like structures in the Netherlands and in the world.